zgibberish/libgpod-docker/README.md

 You can start up a `libgpod` container, and use `docker cp` to copy them out.

-This runs a Python script from the host inside a libgpod environment container
+Example of running a Python script from the host inside a `libgpod` environment container (see `test.py` for more details)

 ```shell
 docker run \